 PIP medical coverage only provides 80% of the total amount of your bills.
 So, if you have a $1,000 emergency room bill after your accident, the maximum amount you can get for that cost is $800.

-If you are temporarily or permanently disabled following a Tampa accident, you will only receive 60% of your lost wages, up to a $10,000 policy limit.
+If you are temporarily or permanently disabled following an accident, you will only receive 60% of your lost wages, up to a $10,000 policy limit.

 With this limited coverage, your PIP insurance may not be enough to protect you after a major accident injury.
 You will be left on the hook with medical debt and less income than you may need to pay your bills.